tuna2134/tuna2134/README.md

 I love Shikimori and Chisato.❤️

-My favorite animation is "Bocchi the rock", "Lycoris Recoil", "Shikimori's Not Just a Cutie", "Oshinoko" and "kaguya-sama". 📺
+My favorite animation is "Bocchi the rock", "Lycoris Recoil", "Shikimori's Not Just a Cutie", "Oshinoko", "kaguya-sama" and "mushoku-tensei". 📺

 My favorite movie is "Suzume no tojimari". 🎞️